-Ten quick and easy deviled egg recipes for any occasion.
+Ten quick, unique deviled egg recipes for any occasion.

-Need a simple but delicious and eye-catching recipe that makes great use of your chickens' lovely eggs?
+Need a simple yet delicious, eye-catching recipe that makes great use of your chickens' delicious, nutritious eggs?

 Ever since I discovered how simple it is to make truly delicious deviled eggs, I've been hooked.

 They've become my trusty stand-by recipes for almost any occasion you can think of - breakfasts, buffets, starters, parties of any size - even picnics.

 The fact that they're made with my girls' own fresh, healthy, eggs is a bonus.